DestyNova/advent_of_code_2020/day25/retro.md

 Then I remembered that exponentiation can be done in logarithmic time by dividing the exponent by 2 whenever it's even and multiplying by larger base values -- see [this article](https://dev-notes.eu/2019/12/Fast-Modular-Exponentiation/) for an explanation.

 With this implemented, I changed all modular exponentiation steps to use this function and the resulting optimised binary produced the same result in 0.35 seconds.
 Wow!
+Out of curiosity I also tried the bruteforce approach of searching for the loop size, using the new `modExp` function, and it completed with the correct result in 55 seconds.

 Well, that's a good way to end what's been a thoroughly enjoyable Advent of Code 2020.
 If you haven't tried the puzzles, I can highly recommend them as a nice way to learn a new programming language and improve upon missing parts of your computer science knowledge.
 It turns out I had, and still have a lot of improvement to do, so this was an exciting eye-opener.